Collin College: Coronavirus deaths

-Collin College has been repeatedly criticized for its lack of transparency regarding COVID-19 on campus and risks of in-person classes.
+Collin College was repeatedly criticized for its lack of transparency regarding COVID-19 on campus and risks of in-person classes.
 College president Matkin overruled faculty concerns about virus protections in June 2020, stating the campus would remain open.
 In August 2020, he downplayed the virus, stating the national case count is "clearly inflated".

-During that Fall 2020 semester, a faculty member, a student and a staff member all died of COVID-19.
+During that fall 2020 semester, a faculty member, a student, and a staff member each died of COVID-19.
 Iris Meda, a recently retired nurse, had begun teaching nursing assistant classes in August 2020.
 According to her family, she came in contact with a sick student in October and died in mid-November.
 The staff were informed of her death as an information item 22 paragraphs deep in an email titled "College Update & Happy Thanksgiving!"
 A student died of COVID-19 in October 2020, and a food-service employee infection led to the closure of the cafeteria, though faculty only learned about the infections informally.
 The school's services went virtual after classes ended for the semester on December 14.
 Services resumed in-person, in January, after the normal holiday break.

 Later, in August 2021, dean of nursing Jane Leach also died from COVID-19.